FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_223.md

 # Route 223

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_223/).

 Trainer                    | Pokémons
 ---                        | ---
 Swimmer Wesley (!)         | ![][419]  [Floatzel] Lv.
 59  ![][319]  [Sharpedo] Lv.
 59  ![][211]  [Qwilfish] Lv.
 59